Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 	$ cut -f 1-3 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements > small.bed

 ***Excercise*** : Create a small sample file named "sample_file.bed", including the first 200 lines and all columns except 4th column. *Hint*: This will take two separate steps and involve creating a temporary file.
+Also, the `history` command might be useful.

 We've introduced **wildcards** to operate on files that match a patters and **redirection** to save output to a file instead of the screen.
 The final concept in this section is combining commands using **pipes**.

-The power of the shell comes from the vast number of commands that do a small thing really well and the fact that we can combine these small programs into pipelines that do complex things.
+The power of the shell comes from the vast number of commands that do a single thing really well and our ability to combine bash programs into pipelines that do complex things.

-Let's check the number of chromosomes in the file.
+Let's build up a pipeline that counts the number of chromsomes that have data in this file.
 The first column contains the chromosomes:

 	$ cut -f1 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements